PHYS3888/Tutorial_Criticality/README.md

 We will examine this simple forest-fire model, demonstrating that it self-organizes to criticality and exhibits scale-invariant statistics.

-We have implemented the four rules in `forestFireModel`.
+We have implemented the four rules in the function `forestFireModel`.
 Have a look through it and make sure you understand how the four rules outlined above have been implemented.

 #### :fire::fire::crown::fire::fire: _(optional)_ For those who love a challenge